ecmwf/polytope/docs/Service/Features/timeseries.md

 This is equivalent to the first request presented.

-Atleast one of `range` or `step` must be included in the request, but not both.
+At least one of `range` or `step` must be included in the request, but not both.
 In this case an error will be provided telling the user that `step` is overspecified.

 Conversely at least one of `range` or `step` must be included.

-## Alternate Examples